 Beto O'Rourke, no longer the shiny new candidate, says he's still 'in a good place'

-Beto O’Rourke isn’t the shiny new thing anymore in the race for the Democratic presidential nomination.
+CONCORD, N.H. -- Beto O’Rourke isn’t the shiny new thing anymore in the race for the Democratic presidential nomination.

 Indeed, the media spotlight and the momentum appear to have shifted in recent weeks to South Bend, Ind., Mayor Pete Buttigieg, whose candidacy has surged over the past month.